griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

 The third aspect is binding affinity, which is measured by IC50 score (peptide concentration required for 50% of inhibition for peptide binding to MHC).
 Lower IC50 score means a lower peptide concentration is required to overcome inhibitor and bind to MHC, which signifies better binding affinity.
 We provide:

 - ``Binding Threshold``: IC50 value cutoff for a passing neoantigen. (default: 500 nM)
 - ``Binding Threshold for Inclusion Into Metric File``: IC50 value cutoff for neoantigens to be loaded to pVACview.
-This feature helps limit the number of neoantigens being loaded to pVACview, avoid overloading and improve runtime. (default: 5000 nM)
+This feature helps limit the number of neoantigens being loaded to pVACview. (default: 5000 nM)

-The fourth aspect is Transcript Support Level (TSL) (see more about TSL `here <https://useast.ensembl.org/info/genome/genebuild/transcript_quality_tags.html>`_).
+The fourth aspect is Transcript Support Level (`TSL <https://useast.ensembl.org/info/genome/genebuild/transcript_quality_tags.html>`_).
 TSL highlights which transcript isoform is well/poorly-supported by alignment.
 The existing TSL levels are: TSL1, TSL2, TSL3, TSKL4, TSL5, TSLNA, with TSL1 being the best TSL level.
 We provide:

 - ``Maximum TSL`` : cutoff TSL level for a passing candidate. (default: 1)

-[...]
+Another aspect is percentile rank.
+Percentile rank is a method used to predict binding affinity of a peptide by comparing it to a set of peptides with similar sizes.
+A lower percentile rank indicates stronger affinity.
+Percentile rank of less than 2% are generally recommended for differentiating binders from non-binders (see `Jurtz 2017 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5679736/>`_`).
+We provide:

-- ``Percentile Threshold``
+- ``Percentile Threshold`` : percentile score cutoff. (default: NULL)

-- ``Allele Specific Binding Threshold``
+Another aspect to consider is binding threshold of each allele.
+We provide:

+- ``Allele Specific Binding Threshold`` : this dictates whether the binding threshold is set specific to each allele based on `IEDB <https://help.iedb.org/hc/en-us/articles/114094151811-Selecting-thresholds-cut-offs-for-MHC-class-I-and-II-binding-predictions>`_ suggestion (option TRUE), or based on the ``Binding Threshold`` defined above (option FALSE). (default: TRUE)

+When running pVACseq, one can decide whether the median or the lowest binding affinity metrics are output in the IC50 MT, IC50 WT, %ile MT, and %ile WT columns.
+To view what score metric (median or lowest) was used to compare binding affinity of mutant (MT) and wildtype (WT) peptides, we provide:

-- ``MT Top Score Metric``
+- ``MT Top Score Metric`` : (default: Median)
-- ``WT Top Score Metric``
+- ``WT Top Score Metric`` : (default: Median)

+Another aspect to consider is anchor contribution.
-- ``Allele Specific Anchors Used``
+- ``Allele Specific Anchors Used`` : . (default: TRUE)
 - ``Anchor Contribution Threshold`` : cutoff to consider a  (default: 0.8).

 Last but not least, the ``HLA.Alleles`` and respective ``Binding.Cutoffs`` are also displayed.